Eyes Without a Face (film)

-In the United States, an edited and dubbed version of the film, titled The Horror Chamber of Dr. Faustus, was released in 1962 as a double feature with The Manster.
 The film's initial critical reception was not overtly positive, but subsequent theatrical and home video re-releases improved its reputation.
-Modern critics praise Eyes Without a Face for its poetic nature as well as for being an influence on other filmmakers.
+Modern critics praise Eyes Without a Face for its poetic approach to the horror genre, as well as for being an influence on other filmmakers.
+It is widely-recognized as one of the greatest and most influential horror films of all time.